Skip to contents

 n

 Integer.
-Total number of observations to subsample for each species in data.
+Number of observations to subsample per species.

 method